althe3rd/WiA11y/README.md

 1. **Set up environment variables**

-Create a `.env.production` file in the backend directory with your production settings.
+   Create the necessary environment files as described in the environment setup section.

 2. **Build and run with Docker Compose**